-A “partnership agreement” is a contract between two people in a committed relationship which makes clear the nature of that relationship and the rights and responsibilities of the partners.
-The most basic element of a partnership agreement is simply to make clear that these two people are not “just friends” or “simply roommates,” but rather a couple.
+A “partnership agreement” is a contract between two people in a committed, but usually unmarried, relationship which makes clear the nature of that relationship and the rights and responsibilities of the partners.
+The most basic element of a partnership agreement is simply to make clear that these two people are not “just friends” or “simply roommates,” but rather, a couple.
 A partnership agreement can be as broad or as narrow as the couple wants, and can take into account any detail, no matter how minor or major it seems, which the couple determines is important to them.

 A partnership agreement can spell out certain important details about how the partners relate to one another with respect to property.
 For example, if a couple owns their house together, but one partner owns a greater share than the other, it can be useful to spell this out in the partnership agreement to avoid misunderstandings about how the house is owned, or perhaps how proceeds from its sale will be divided.
 Alternatively, if one partner moves into the other’s home, and does not expect any sort of ownership interest to develop, it can be helpful to make that clear.